Introduction

 Key Takeaways

-• Visual sitemaps differ from XML sitemaps; the former are used for human-led website design and stakeholder communication while the latter serve search engines’ understanding of the site structure for better indexing and SEO.
+- Visual sitemaps differ from XML files and XML sitemaps; the former are used for human-led website design and stakeholder communication while the latter serve search engines’ understanding of the site structure for better indexing and SEO.

 Creating traditional XML sitemaps involves planning the website’s structure and can be done using various tools and plugins.
 For instance, a CMS like WordPress offer plugins such as ‘XML Sitemap Generator for Google’ that can generate sitemaps automatically from a finished website structure or allow for customizations.